mckennalab/Circuitseq/README.md

 # Setup

-Things you'll need:
+Things you'll need if running from fast5s:

-- fast5 folder location from your Oxford Nanopore run
+- location of your fast5 from your Oxford Nanopore run
+- A server with a GPU with CUDA correctly setup (currently CUDA 11.2 is best to match TensorFlow support)
 - Singularity (preferred) or Docker (fine, just requires admin permissions), configured with access for your username

-- A server with a GPU with CUDA correctly setup (currently CUDA 11.2 is best to match TensorFlow support)
+Things you'll need if running with basecalled data:
+- location of your fastq directory
+- location of the sequencing_summary.txt file (usually found in the basecalling dir)
+- Singularity (preferred) or Docker (fine, just requires admin permissions), configured with access for your username

-The computational pipeline starts from a directory of raw Nanopore fast5 files.
+The computational pipeline starts from a directory of raw Nanopore fast5 files, you can also skip the basecalling step if you already have basecalled your data.
 Circuit-seq uses the Nextflow pipeline engine to move data through each step and output assemblies, plasmid assessments, and other information about each plasmid.

 ### Install [Nextflow](https://www.nextflow.io/)

-Directions are on their website: https://www.nextflow.io/, no administrator permissions needed
+Directions are on their website: https://www.nextflow.io/, no administrator permissions needed Ideally put nextflow in your PATH

 ### Singularity setup